adamcharnock/lightbus/docs/reference/plugins-development.md

 plugins:
   greeting_plugin:

-    # The 'enabled' configuration is avaialble for all plugins,
+    # The 'enabled' configuration is available for all plugins,
-    # if set to 'False' the plugin will not be loaded.
+    # if set to 'false' the plugin will not be loaded.
-    # Optional, default is True
+    # Default is false
     enabled: true

     # Lightbus is aware of our `greeting` option as it reads it